 Seemingly alone on an island that is rich in natural resource he sets about trying to escape.
 With each attempt a mystery creature destroys his raft.
 Until one final time, revealing itself – a huge Red Turtle.

-This is the first production from Studio Ghibli that is a collaboration.
-The widely acclaimed Japanese animation studio that made Only Yesterday, has always done things their own way.
-Hayao Miyazaki is one of their biggest contributors, creating incredible films like Spirited Away, Howls Moving Castle and Ponyo.
+Hayao Miyazaki (The Wind Rises) is one of their biggest contributors, creating incredible films like Spirited Away, Howls Moving Castle and Ponyo.
 Lots of these films feature a number of loud vocal characters.
 But The Red Turtle takes a drastic shift away from this.

 The European Animation Studio Wild Bunch chose Michaël Dudok de Wit to pick up the project.
 He co-wrote and directed the film, which takes us back to the raw essence of cinema.
 Unlike the loud extreme characters that we are used to from Ghibli, the Red Turtle is almost completely silent.
 But it is this back to basics tactic that makes the film so complex.
 The style of animation is a little different, yet carries a great impact with it too.
 Deep vivid colours are used to stimulate the viewer and it is clear that every sense is being played to make up for the story not being told vocally.